The Limits of Assumption-free Tests for Algorithm Performance: Theoretical results for algorithm evaluation

 \begin{Theorem} The test $\hT_{\textnormal{Binom}}$ is a black-box test (as in Definition \ref{def:black-box-test}), and satisfies the assumption-free validity condition~\eqref{eqn:validity}.
 Moreover, if $\alpha < (1-\tau)^{\lfloor \frac{N}{n+1}\rfloor}$, then for any $\cA$ and any $P$ with $R_{P,n}(\cA)<\tau$, the power of $\hT_{\textnormal{Binom}}$ is equal to

 \end{Theorem}

-Comparing this power calculation to the result of Theorem~\ref{thm:limits_evaluate}, we can see that in a setting where $n,N$ are large and $R_P^{\max} \approx1$, the power of the simple test $\hT_{\textnormal{Binom}}$ is nearly as high as the optimal power that can be achieved by any black-box test.
+Comparing this power calculation to the result of Theorem~\ref{thm:limits_evaluate}, we can see that in a setting where $n,N$ are large and $R_P^{\max} \approx1$, which is typically the case for loss functions mentioned above as for each $\widehat{y}$, there is always a $y$ such that $\ell(\hy,y) = 1$, the power of the simple test $\hT_{\textnormal{Binom}}$ is nearly as high as the optimal power that can be achieved by any black-box test.
 This may seem counterintuitive: how can this simple test be (nearly) optimal, given that it uses the data very inefficiently---without any more sophisticated strategies such as cross-validation, resampling, synthetic or perturbed data, etc?
-Nonetheless, comparing these theorems reveals that the simple Binomial test, based only on sample splitting, is nearly optimal because of the fundamental hardness of the problem.
+Nonetheless, comparing Theorem \ref{thm:limits_evaluate} and Theorem \ref{thm:binomial_power} reveals that the simple Binomial test, based only on sample splitting, is nearly optimal because of the fundamental hardness of the problem.